-Developed in partnership with our Federal, State and regional partners, The Action and Implementation for Mitigation Partnership (AIM) seeks to increase wildfire risk reduction activities in high risk communities.
-Selected participants in AIM will receive technical and financial support and become affiliate members of COCO.
+Developed in partnership with our Federal, State and regional partners, The Action, Implementation, and Mitigation Partnership (AIM-P) seeks to increase wildfire risk reduction activities in high risk communities.
+Selected participants in AIM-P will receive technical and financial support and become affiliate members of COCO.

 - An action based group of wildfire mitigation practitioners who have received funding and/or support to complete risk reduction activities.